Tuesdays at 7.45am, Wednesdays at 8.15pm & Saturdays at 8am

-We host twice weekly morning meditation.
-Tuesday morning is a walking meditation using the Labyrinth.
+We host meditation three times a week.
+Tuesday morning is a walking meditation using the Labyrinth, Wednesday evening is sacred chanting & meditation.
 On Saturday mornings we explore a range of meditation and contemplative practices.

 What is meditation?

 Meditation is the practice of cultivating the capacity to be fully present in the here and now.
 There is nothing weird or esoteric about meditation; it is simply the practice of mindfully paying attention to what is occurring within and around us without judgment.
 Mindfulness meditation recognises that the habitual patterns of the mind and our incessant stream of thoughts lead us away from the present moment, to thinking about the past or anticipating the future.
 Mindfulness is the discipline of learning how to come back to the present moment in order to be fully alive and present in our life.